my-devices/sdk/README.md

 parts of POCO in your project and link the shared libraries, you'll have to run the necessary commands manually.
 You'll also have to do a manual build if your target does not have OpenSSL.

+The resulting executables will be located in the *bin* directory.

 For cross-compiling for an embedded platform, pass the name of a build configuration to the buildsdk.sh script.
 For example, to build